MicrosoftDocs/defender-docs/defender-endpoint/troubleshoot-collect-support-log.md

 When contacting support, you may be asked to provide the output package of the Microsoft Defender for Endpoint Client Analyzer tool.

+This topic provides instructions on how to run the tool via Live Response on Windows and on Linux machines.

 ## Windows

-This topic provides instructions on how to run the tool via Live Response.

 1. Download and fetch the required scripts available from within the 'Tools' sub-directory of the [Microsoft Defender for Endpoint Client Analyzer](https://aka.ms/BetaMDEAnalyzer). <br>
 For example, to get the basic sensor and device health logs, fetch "..\Tools\MDELiveAnalyzer.ps1".<br>